 Þórhallur Másson, the Coarseness is Beautiful

 You will either love it or hate it.
 Most love it.
 Whichever it is, the Icelandic Highland never cease to fascinate both locals and their visitors.
-The island is only habitable along the coastlines as the Highlands cover most of the country.
+The island is only habitable along the coastlines as the Highland cover most of the country.
 And, it is a dangerous place.

 The Highland is where the forces of nature are at their most extreme.
 You get volcanic activity, raging glacial rivers, glacial runs, killer weather.
 It is a volcanic desert of grey, black or brown earth, lava and volcanic ashes.
 But, now and then you stumble upon mind-numbingly beautiful oasis-like areas, like Herðubreiðarlindir and Askja.

-Þórhallur fell in love with the Highlands when he was a child, and his parents took him camping there every summer.
+Þórhallur fell in love with the Highland when he was a child, and his parents took him camping there every summer.
 At the tender age of sixteen he joined the Akureyri Rescue Services where he had to train in even appalling conditions during wintertime.
-Today, he knows the Highlands intricately and travels there all year round.
+Today, he knows the Highland intricately and travels there all year round.
 When asked what fascinates him so much he is quick to reply: "The vastness."

 The rock desert

 Þórhallur goes on to elaborate: "Some people only see sand and scree, but they are not looking properly.
-The Highlands are such an extensive area and constantly changing.
+The Highland are such an extensive area and constantly changing.
 There is something about this rock desert.
 You can be driving along admiring the mountain shapes and hues stretching afar, when you are suddenly upon a Dell with wonderful flora, like alpine fireweed.
 And, I find the Highland coarseness quite beautiful.

-The Highlands are a volcanic area, and you will also find most of the glaciers there.
+The Highland are a volcanic area, and you will also find most of the glaciers there.
 The glaciers don't stay the same.
 Some of the glaciers are in retreat, others have disappeared altogether.
 The landscape is constantly changing.
 It changes from summer to fall, from fall to winter, from winter to spring.
 It even keeps changing throughout the day.
 It changes by light and shadows.
 It never stays the same, and it is impossible to get bored with it.